euwbah/musescore-microtonal-edo-plugin/README.md

 IMPORTANT!
 DO NOT USE `===` or `!==` to compare equivalence of accidentalType to Accidental enum values.

-When assigning `Note.accidentalType` to variables, ensure that the value read is in integer format to invoke the getter of the integer enumeration instead of the stringified value of the accidental type.
+When assigning `Note.accidentalType` to variables or passing it into a function as a parameter, ensure that the value read is in integer format to invoke the getter of the integer enumeration instead of the stringified value of the accidental type.